ahuffman/ansible-migrate-to-satellite6/README.md

 There's a few ways you could use this playbook.
 ### Modifying the variables
 If you would like to update the required variables `sat6server`,`activationkey`, and `organization` simply edit the playbook under the 'vars' section and plug-in the valid values for your environment.
 You will also want to change `hosts: all` to a specific group.

+### Enabling Specific Repositories (Post Registration)
+Modify the variable `enable_repos` with a list of repositories you would like to enable.
+This is optional, and the task will be skipped if the list remains empty: `enable_repos: []`.
+enable_repos:
+  - repo1
+  - repo2
+  - repo3

 You could then run:
 ansible-playbook mig2sat6.yml -u root -k